TrCaM/BlackJack-3004/README.md

 ### Run test
 * Right click on the package a1.blackjack in test directory
 * Run all tests.
 (IntelliJ) or Run as.../Junit Test (Eclipse)
+### Change input file
+* You can change the inputs.txt file in "src/main/resources" directory